asamba/asamba/_posts/2020-02-23-Messaging-At-Ease-Powered-By-Kafka.md

-Besides monitoring, security and management features and the cluster configuration that Kafka brings to be table -- I think the real power is the choice and flexibilty it brings to the engineers/developers when they produce/consume the message that is right and fit-for-purpose for that particular flow.
+Besides monitoring, security and management features and the cluster configuration that Kafka brings to be table -- I think the real power is the choice and flexibility it brings to the engineers/developers when they produce/consume the message that is right and fit-for-purpose for that particular flow.